PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 14:36:03
+Last updated: 2024-04-08 14:36:37
-Random Quote: Joel: "You keep going for family."
-Ellie: "I'm not family?"
-Joel: "No. You're cargo." - Joel Miller
+Random Quote: If somehow the Lord gave me a second chance at that moment...
+I would do it all over again. - Joel Miller